Children from addicted families

 Healthy binding capacity is an important area.
 In most cases, children from addicted families have other caregivers with whom there are good connections.
 It is important to ensure that these connections are maintained as far as possible.

 Children from addicted families often have a great ability to improvise.
-It is important to support the promotion of their creativity, so that they have a free opportunity to develop alongside the rather rigid experience in their parents' house.
+It is important to support their creativity, so they have a free opportunity to develop alongside the rather rigid experience in their parents' house.

 Children's wards in hospitals often have clowns.
 We know from them what positive effects humour has on well-being and healing.
 So humour is another important area.
 For example, a fun theatre in the nursery or a nice children's birthday party in the neighborhood can make it possible for the children to laugh in a nice atmosphere.